 Most of these tree species are planted in different periods of time through various plantation program organized by the authority and have become an integral part of the institute.
 The trees of the institute have increased the quality of life, not only the institute fraternity but also the people around of the institute in terms of contributing to our environment by providing oxygen, improving air quality, climate amelioration, conservation of water, preserving soil, and supporting wildlife, controlling climate by moderating the effects of the sun, rain and wind.
 Leaves absorb and filter the sun’s radiant energy, keeping things cool in summer.
 Many spices of birds are dependent on these trees mainly for food and shelter.
 Nectar of flowers and plants is a favorite of birds and many insects.
 Leaf – covered branches keep many animals, such as birds and squirrels, out of reach of predators.
 (Ref. taken from Green Audit Report of the Institute).

 After collecting the waste from all around the institute, waste segregation has been done into dry waste and wet waste.
-Dry waste includes paper, cardboard, glass tin cans etc. Wet waste on the other hand, refers to organic waste such as vegetable seeds, left-over food etc. Separating waste is essential as the amount of waste being generated today causes immense problem in future.
-The material was composted and evaluated as a fertilizing material.
+Dry waste includes paper, cardboard, glass tin cans etc. Wet waste on the other hand, refers to organic waste such as vegetable seeds, left-over food etc. The material was composted and evaluated as a fertilizing material.
 Composting of these waste resulted in the production of good quality materials that can be used as soil amendments and source of plant nutrients.

 The biological reusable waste generated are processed as organic manure for the plants available in the campus and the other solid waste generated in the campus is taken to the community bin of Dundigal Municipality for recycling and disposal.